HyperPlay-Gaming/hyperplay-desktop-client/OVERLAY_README.md

 2. inject
    1. import `node-ovhook` addon (as `IOVhook` for example) to help us inject the `n_overlay.dll` module to the game process
    2. get the game process's process id and do injecting use `IOVhook.injectProcess`
-3. if everything is ok ,you should see the injected browser window in game process
+3. if everything is ok, you should see the injected browser window in game process

 ## feature